Green-Conscious Copywriting

 Storytelling in Copywriting

-Two truths: One sustainability communication already entails hard facts.
-Two, nobody wants to be sold to.
-How do you engage your audience about sustainability when they’re avoiding you?
+: Nobody wants to feel like they’re being sold to.
+So how do you engage your audience about sustainability when they’re trying to dodge you?

 It has a nice ring to it, doesn’t it?

-Storyselling is not about closing hard sales and transactions.
-It is the telling and selling of not just your brand but your mission.
-The goal is to onboard more people into your advocacies.
+It doesn't mean selling all the time.
+We are values-driven.
+And this means it's more of telling and selling not just your brand but your mission.
+After all, our goal is to onboard more people into your advocacies, right?

-And yes, it can drive sales conversion (as with sales pages, emails, and case studies), but it also builds a deeper relationship.
+But to answer that question that nagging question you have in your brain: yes!
+It can drive sales conversion (as with sales pages, emails, and case studies), but more than that it builds a deeper relationship.

 Sample story idea as part of your sustainable marketing campaigns: Customer Transformation